-The Byte/Page program command allows anywhere from a single byte of data to 256 bytes of data to be programmed into previously erased memory locations.
+The Byte/Page Program command allows anywhere from a single byte of data to 256 bytes of data to be programmed into previously erased memory locations.
 An erased memory location is one that has all eight bits set to the Logical 1 state (a byte value of FFh).
-Before a byte/page program command can be started, the Write Enable command must have been previously issued to the device (see "Write Enable" on page 21) to set the Write Enable Latch (WEL) bit of the Status Register to a Logical 1 state.
+Before a Byte/Page Program command can be started, the Write Enable command must have been previously issued to the device (see "Write Enable" on page 24) to set the Write Enable Latch (WEL) bit of the Status Register to a Logical 1 state.

-To perform a Byte/Page Program command, a 02h opcode must be clocked into the device followed by the three address bytes denoting the first location of the memory array to begin programming at.
-After the address bytes have been clocked in, data can then be clocked into the device and be stored in an internal buffer.
+To perform a Byte/Page Program command, an opcode of 02h must be clocked into the device followed by the three address bytes denoting the first byte location of the memory array to begin programming at.
+After the address bytes have been clocked in, data can then be clocked into the device and will be stored in an internal buffer.

-If the starting memory address denoted by A23-A0 does not fall on an even 256-byte page boundary (A7-A0 are not all 0), then special circumstances regarding which memory locations are to be programmed will apply.
-In this situation, any data that are sent to the device that go beyond the end of the page will wrap around to the beginning of the same page.
-In addition, if more than 256 bytes of data are sent to the device, then only the last 256 bytes sent will be latched into the internal buffer.
+If the starting memory address denoted by A23-A0 does not fall on an even 256-byte page boundary (A7-A0 are not all 0), then special circumstances regarding which memory locations to be programmed will apply.
+In this situation, any data that is sent to the device that goes beyond the end of the page will wrap around back to the beginning of the same page.

-Example: If the starting address denoted by A23-A0 is 0000FEh and three bytes of data are sent to the device, then the first two bytes of data will be programmed at addresses 0000FEh and 0000FFh, while the last byte of data will be programmed at address 00000h.
+Example: If the starting address denoted by A23-A0 is 0000FEh, and three bytes of data are sent to the device, then the first two bytes of data will be programmed at addresses 0000FEh and 0000FFh while the last byte of data will be programmed at address 00000h.
 The remaining bytes in the page (addresses 000001h through 0000FDh) will not be programmed and will remain in the erased state (FFh).
+In addition, if more than 256 bytes of data is sent to the device, then only the last 256 bytes sent will be latched into the internal buffer.

-When the \overline{CS} pin is deasserted, the device will program the data stored in the internal buffer into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
-If fewer than 256 bytes of data are sent to the device, then the remaining bytes within the page will not be programmed and will remain in the erased state (FFh).
+When the \overline{CS} pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
+If less than 256 bytes of data were sent to the device, then the remaining bytes within the page will not be programmed and will remain in the erased state (FFh).
 The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{BP} if only programming a single byte.